Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

 \subsection{Localization and optimal decay}

-Let us now adapt the localization argument of Subsection \ref{section:boot hyper} to derive the near-optimal decay of the solution of (\ref{eq:equ 53}).
-We first embed (\ref{eq:equ 53}) into a larger system such as (\ref{eq:511}) and then project the embedded equation on a window centered around a given index $j\in\{1,\ldots,n\}$.
-We then rewrite the equation as in (\ref{eq:511}) but in the window $J$, thereby making an exterior field appear.
-By splitting the external field in a suitable manner, one can decompose the solution into two parts, that we control separately.
+Let us now adapt the localization argument of Subsection \ref{section:boot hyper} to derive the near-optimal decay of the solution of (\ref{eq:eq52}).
+Having proved Lemma \ref{lemma:global}, it remains to control the decay of $\psi_j$ for a single $j\in\bar{I}$.
+To this end, we project the periodized equation (\ref{eq:eq52}) into a small window centered around $j$.
+After isolating an exterior field, one can see that the projected equation has a similar structure as the equation one is starting from.
+By splitting the external field in a suitable manner, one can then decompose the solution into two parts, that we control separately.